Media Studies A Level

-The units available in A2 are Module 3 Critical Perspectives This will enable you to develop your approach to analysing the role of the media in today's society by referring to the wider contexts which affect and influence media content.
+- Module 3 - Critical Perspectives This unit will enable you to develop your approach to analysing the role of the media in today's society by referring to the wider contexts which affect and influence media content.
 You will consider media debates such as media technology and the digital revolution and the effect of globalisation on the media.
 Assessment will be a written paper of 2 hours.